Published: 6 April 2021

 As part of the corporate governance, the Group has appointed a Senior Accounting Officer (SAO), a position required by UK Law.
 The SAO is responsible for monitoring the integrity of the Group’s financial reporting system, internal controls and risk management framework, expressly includes those elements relating to taxation.

-The CFO is the board member with executive responsibility for tax matters, and day-to-day management of the Company’s tax affairs, which are delegated to the Group Financial Controller, who reports directly to the CFO.
+The CFO is the board member with executive responsibility for tax matters, and day-to-day management of the Company’s tax affairs which are delegated to the Finance Director, who reports directly to the CFO.

 Haslers Chartered Accountants are retained as the Company’s tax advisors and are widely consulted and engaged on all tax related matters.